Ryan Sessegnon: 2018–19 season

 Sessegnon made his first Premier League appearance on 11 August 2018, the opening day of the new league campaign, in a 2–0 home defeat to Crystal Palace.
 On 20 October, he scored his first Premier League goal in a 4–2 away loss to Cardiff City, becoming the first player born in the 2000s to score in the competition.
 He made his 100th appearance for the club on 8 December, starting in a 4–1 league loss to Manchester United.

-On 2 April 2019, Fulham were relegated from the Premier League following a 4–1 defeat by Watford.
+On 2 April 2019, Fulham suffered an early relegation from the Premier League following a 4–1 loss to Watford.